Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Setting, estimands, and PI-based identification

 \subsection{Setting, estimands, and standard assumptions}

 Let $Z$ denote treatment assignment (1 for treatment, 0 for control), $Y$ denote the observed outcome, $Y_z$ the potential outcome had treatment $z$ been \textit{assigned} ($z=0,1$), and $X$ denote baseline covariates.
-Let $S$ be a binary variable indicating whether the person actually receives the treatment ($S=1$) or not ($S=0$). \footnote{More generally, $S$ is a post treatment variable, e.g., institutionalization \citep{Griffin2008}, staying maried \citep{mcconnell2008TruncationbyDeathProblemWhat}, surviving \citep{Rubin2006}, receiving a certain intervention dose \citep{gruenewald2016BaltimoreExperienceCorps}.} The principal stratification framework \citep{Frangakis2002} defines subpopulations (aka \textit{principal strata}, denoted by $C$) based on $S_1$ and $S_0$, the potential values of $S$ under assignment to treatment and to control.
+Let $S$ be a binary variable indicating whether the person actually receives the treatment ($S=1$) or not ($S=0$).
+(More generally, $S$ can be any post-treatment variable of interest \cite{gruenewald2016BaltimoreExperienceCorps,mcconnell2008TruncationbyDeathProblemWhat,Griffin2008}.)
+The principal stratification framework \cite{Frangakis2002} defines subpopulations (aka \textit{principal strata}, denoted by $C$) based on $S_1$ and $S_0$, the potential values of $S$ under assignment to treatment and to control.
 In the one-sided compliance setting, $S_0=0$, so only $S_1$ matters.
 Hence $C$ coincides with $S_1$ and there are two principal strata: \textit{compliers} $(C=1)$ who would and \textit{noncompliers} $(C=0)$ who would not take the treatment, if offered the treatment.
 The ``full'' data for an individual are $(X,Z,C,Y_1,Y_0$); the observed data are $O:=(X,Z,S,Y)$.
 Assume that we observe $n$ i.i.d. copies of $O$.

 Here we are interested in the complier and noncomplier average causal effects (CACE and NACE).
 As the PI identification strategy is symmetric with respect to these two effects (and so are the sensitivity assumptions we consider), we focus on the generic estimand